scikit-image/scikit-image/skimage/filters/rank/README.rst

 images and 2 to 16-bit for 16-bit images depending on the maximum value of the image.

-The filter is applied up to the image border, the neighboorhood used is adjusted accordingly.
+The filter is applied up to the image border, the neighborhood used is adjusted accordingly.
 The user may provide a mask image (same size as input image) where non zero values are the part of the image participating in the histogram computation.
 By default the entire image is filtered.